bkw777/WP-2_IC-Card/README.md

 The TANDY WP-2 has an expansion slot that accepts "IC Cards" that may be either RAM up to 128K or ROM up to 256K.
 Here are cards to fit that slot, a RAM card and a ROM card, a programming adapter to program the ROM card, and a breakout card to allow connecting the bus to a breadboard.

-All versions of this card must be made from PCB that is 1.2mm or thinner.
+**This card must be made with 1.2mm thick PCB or less**
+NOT standard 1.6mm.

 There is an optional cover you can 3d-print and glue to the card to protect the components and fill the slot so the card doesn't move.